“…because every go abroad experience has career potential.”

 - Social Media: Are you reaching out to students on social media?
 Are you looking for engaging career related content?
 If so, we have all the content you need.
 Social media feeds are a fantastic way to keep in touch with students and spread the word about the importance of international skills.
 Check out the MyWorldBlog, and follow us on Twitter, Facebook and LinkedIn to see and re-share feed content.
 (See the section below on Social Media for more ideas.)

 - Sample wording to showcase our Quick Guides or Quizzes in newsletters and social media: We have excellent student-friendly sample wording to accompany Quick Guide or Quiz links.
-Highlight individual Quick Guides and Quizzes by using our sample wording (2 sentence descriptions) to create a regular feature in your newsletter or social media feeds.
+Highlight individual Quick Guides and Quizzes by using our sample wording (two-sentence descriptions) to create a regular feature in your newsletter or social media feeds.

 - Invite all advising staff to attend staff training webinars once a year: Our training webinars are open to staff, student ambassadors/interns and anyone else you think might benefit from learning about MyWorldAbroad.
 We have three webinars offered regularly: Introduction to MyWorldAbroad, Marketing MyWorldAbroad to Students and Integrating MyWorldAbroad into Student Training Programs.
 Click here to find out more or register for a scheduled webinar.
 Contact our Client Representative to book a customized training session for groups of three or more.
 Ensure that every staff member knows what is available on the site, and how to guide students through the registration process.